Hygiene Tips for Warehouses

 When you receive products into the warehouse, immediately disinfect all surfaces.
 All employees must wash their hands properly after handling boxes.
 Likewise, any equipment used for lifting the boxes or opening them must be disinfected using bleach solutions containing a minimum of 70% alcohol.

-Additionally, all staff should have a clean-as-you-go mindset and every few months you should hire professional cleaners to thoroughly clean the warehouse from top to bottom.
+Additionally, all staff should have a clean-as-you-go mindset, and every few months you should hire professional cleaners to thoroughly clean the warehouse from top to bottom.
+This is an important tip in Hygiene Tips for Warehouses.

 You should apply the First In, First Out (FIFO) mechanism when arranging products in the warehouse.
 Many products have expiry dates, so the ones that enter the warehouse first will also expire first.
 If you don’t take them out on time, the condition of the products will start to deteriorate and you won’t be able to sell them.

-It is essential to have all the necessary cleaning equipment, tools and products on hand, and to restock these before they run out.
+It is essential to have all the necessary cleaning equipment, tools, and products on hand, and to restock these before they run out.
 Tools should be available to make the cleaning process more convenient and more effective.
 Things like mops, paper towels, disinfectants, and various cleaning products must always be stored inside the warehouse.
+This is an essential tip in Hygiene Tips for Warehouses.

 Your staff should be properly trained so that they know how to clean the warehouse and maintain proper hygiene onsite.
-During a OHS course online (Occupational Health and Safety) they will also learn about the safety rules and personal health care, as well as learning the proper use of cleaning equipment and products.
+During the OHS course online (Occupational Health and Safety) they will also learn about the safety rules and personal health care, as well as learning the proper use of cleaning equipment and products.
 Make sure that training is ongoing so that your staff is kept up to date with the latest cleaning and hygiene rules and regulations.
+This is an essential tip in Hygiene Tips for Warehouses.

 In summary, here are some of the essential things you should do to maintain proper workplace hygiene: